Malcolm Butler Will Conquer Again

 Butler doesn't trash his former team.
 He looks back fondly.

 He cherishes the moment the "508" area code flashed across his phone and he headed to rookie camp as a tryout long shot, vowing to friends, "I'm not coming back home."
 On to training camp, he told those same friends, "A play a day keeps the coaches away," and lived his words.
 He picked off Jimmy Garoppolo constantly and, after his first time robbing Tom Brady, called Jackson to shout, "I got him!"
-(No explanation on who was needed.)
+(No explanation on whom was needed.)

 There was an angry call to Jackson after a mid-December game, when Butler was used sparingly.
 Jackson slowed his roll—pointed out that Belichick had been playing him in important situations—and next thing Butler knew, he was stepping in front of a Russell Wilson bullet to win his team the Super Bowl.